sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 To run the tests, execute `testing/test.sql` after deploying the solution.

+## Alternative Solutions

+### Snowflake Cortex AI

+It is worth noting that Snowflake offers a native feature that uses generative AI to suggest comments for tables and columns.
+This feature, powered by Snowflake Cortex, can generate descriptions based on object metadata and sample data.

+This project differs in that it uses a deterministic, lineage-based approach rather than a generative one.
+It is designed for scenarios where you want to enforce consistency by propagating existing, human-curated comments down through a data pipeline.

+For more information on the native AI feature, see the [Snowflake documentation on generating descriptions with Cortex](https://docs.snowflake.com/en/user-guide/ui-snowsight-cortex-descriptions).

 ## Limitations and Considerations

 This solution relies entirely on the `SNOWFLAKE.CORE.GET_LINEAGE` function.
 As such, it is subject to the same limitations as the underlying function.
 The most important considerations are: